Frequently Asked Questions

 How do learners adjust in high school after they leave a school like TVS?

 Our graduates are thriving across various types of high school experiences.
-Read all about their reflections and post-TVS experience here.
+Here is a transcript from an alumni panel and more about their reflections and post-TVS experience are here.

 How does TVS approach discipline?